 Candy stores offer a variety of tasty sweets, and stores may specialize in certain types of candies, too.
 Bulk candy stores are ideal for families with kids or customers stocking up for a big party.
 Penny candy shops offer wide selections of different types of candy.
-Some stores specialize in gourmet candies, while others may even make their own candies in-house.
+Some sweet shops specialize in gourmet candies, while others may even make their own candies in-house.

 These stores offer customers convenience, and they can attract shoppers who are looking for gift ideas or getting ready for the holidays.
 Some stores also offer online purchases and ship their products.
-It’s common for candy stores to expand into other areas, too, like offering small gifts, other snacks, and ice cream.
+It’s common for candy stores to expand into other areas, too, like offering small gifts, candy bouquets, other snacks, and ice cream.

 According to Candy Industry Magazine, the candy industry is thriving.
 From March 2018 to March 2019, chocolate candy saw $14.1 billion in sales, while non-chocolate candy sales brought in $7.4 billion.
 Gum sales increased by 2% for a total of $3.1 billion, while breath fresheners declined by 3.8% for sales of $776 million.
 Reports from Packaged Facts forecast that chocolate candy sales will experience 2.8% growth through 2022, while non-chocolate candy is predicted to grow by 3.7%.